 - iShares Select Dividend ETF expense ratio: 0.39%

 Over time, these added costs will chip away at your earnings.
-So, you may be receiving dividends, but you’re paying a lot more money out than those dividends are worth.
+You may be receiving cash dividends, but you’re paying a lot more money out than the alternative.

 Dividend Investing Problem #3: Diversification